 - How will the cost of goods differ between the two scenarios?

 - Would either option be sufficiently scalable for subsequent late-stage clinical trials or commercial manufacturing?

 - How easily could the internal manufacturing process later be transferred to a CMO, or vice-versa?

-- What is the expected patient experience and does manufacture location matter?
+- What is the expected patient experience and does manufacturing location matter?

-Anthony Davies predicts that costs to the healthcare system will become untenable unless the cost of goods in manufacturing are optimised.
-He estimates that labour accounts for 60% of the cost of goods and that this could be improved through automation and enhanced process efficiency.
-Viral vector manufacturing is also a significant cost that should be optimised and scaled up, as well as improvements in transduction efficiency at lower multiplicity of infection (MOI).
+Anthony Davies predicts that costs to the healthcare system will become untenable unless the cost of goods in manufacturing are optimized.
+He estimates that labor accounts for 60% of the cost of goods and that this could be improved through automation and enhanced process efficiency.
+Viral vector manufacturing is also a significant cost that should be optimized and scaled up, as well as improvements in transduction efficiency at a lower multiplicity of infection (MOI).

 Both of these conferences provided an exciting forum for undeniably vigorous discussion on how to tackle the issue of costs in CGT manufacturing.
 While there are still significant challenges to overcome, the future is bright as we see companies emerging with more sophisticated technologies in order to make these therapies commercially viable.